Practical 4: Verilog Modules

 and tests

-Okay, you're mostly on your own for this one!
+Okay, you're mostly on your own for this module.
 You must create a register file and test it.
 We'll give you the specifications, and you can choose how you want to implement and test it, but you MUST test all features of the register file.
+You will be using this module during future practicals, so you want it to work properly.

 -